Payoneer: History

 Payoneer was founded in 2005 with $2 million in seed funding from founder and then-CEO Yuval Tal and other private investors.
 83North (Greylock Israel) led an additional $4 million in funding in 2007, with additional investors including Carmel Ventures, Crossbar Capital, Ping An, Wellington Management, Susquehanna Growth Equity, Naftali Bennett and Nyca Partners.
 Since 2005 Payoneer has raised over $265 million from investors.

 In March 2016, the firm acquired internet escrow company Armor Payments. aiming to address the market for B2B transactions between US$500 and $1,000,000 where credit cards and letters of credit are not suitable.
 It also began working with the Latin American eCommerce site Linio.

 In August 2016, the firm added an automated tax form service to its mass payout offering.
 In October 2016, the company raised $180 million from Technology Crossover Ventures, bringing the total funding to $234 million.

 In 2017, China Broadband Capital (CBC) invested in Payoneer.
 In 2017 and 2018, Payoneer was named as CNBC's 40th and 13th most disruptive companies, respectively.
 In 2018, former chief economist of Israel, Yoel Naveh, joined the company to lead Payoneer's working capital division.

-Payoneer expanded its Capital Advance service in mid-2019, specifically for e-commerce sellers in the United States, which allows merchants selling on internet platforms such as Amazon and Walmart immediate access to working capital.